 - Creating complex, fully formatted teaching materials (e.g., designing layouts in Apple Pages, editing audio/video files).

-- Providing in-depth grammatical explanations beyond simple contextual examples.
+- Providing in-depth grammatical explanations beyond simple contextual examples or highlighting B1-level structures.

 - Assessing student work or providing individual feedback.